ece554fall22/toolchain/docs/getting_started.md

 the assembler is then in `./builddir/asm/asm`. most of the time when im working i do something like (hits up arrow to get `ninja -C builddir && ./builddir/asm/asm asm/tests/sketch.s`) (hits enter)

 ## how is stuff structured
+the assembler lives in `asm/`. the simulator is in `sim/`. common C++ code is in `libmorph`; note that this is where instruction decoding/encoding lives.

-the machine-readable isa description lives in `isa/`. the assembler lives in `asm/`. everything else will live in a subdir when it exists, too. if you look at how meson is set up, each of these is just a `subdir()`, and then the `meson.build` living in the toolchain component's directory sets everything up.
+basically every component lives in its own directory if you look at how meson is set up, each of these is just a `subdir()`, and then the `meson.build` living in the toolchain component's directory chains everything into one build.

-testing architecture is tba because i don't know what's good for unit testing in 2022 in c++20 🙂
+tests are in a subdirectory of each component, e.g. `sim/tests/`. we use [doctest](https://github.com/doctest/doctest) for unit testing; they have [a decent tutorial](https://github.com/doctest/doctest/blob/master/doc/markdown/tutorial.md) on how to write doctest tests. note that if you add a test you need to add it to that component's `meson.build`.

 # oh yeah the assembler
 it completely unnecessarily has a lex-parse frontend → codegen backend structure like a compiler. macros are implemented via AST grafting. inclusion (will probably) be done by AST grafting. etc.